Last Updated on : 2025-05-29 06:38:53download

 RVC_PIXEL_TYPE_E

-is an enumeration value for pixels on the map.
-It is particularly important to note that when the map is not stable, points scanned by the laser that are not obstacles should be reported using the RVC_PIXEL_BLANK
+is an enumeration value of the pixel point in the map.
+When the map is unstable, all laser-scanned points that are not obstacles must be reported using the RVC_PIXEL_BLANK

 type.
-When the map is stable, points that are not obstacles in rooms that have not been partitioned should also be reported using the RVC_PIXEL_BLANK
+When the map is stable, non-obstacle points in an unpartitioned room scanned by the laser should also be reported using the RVC_PIXEL_BLANK

 type.
-Points that are not obstacles in rooms that have been partitioned should be reported using the RVC_PIXEL_UNKNOW
+Non-obstacle points in a partitioned room should be reported using the RVC_PIXEL_UNKNOW

 type.